Your strategy must be thoughtful, timely and effective to drive donor engagement.

 Creating content can be hard—and expensive.
 Don’t let it go unnoticed.
 Make it easy for donors to share via social media by specifically designing images, copy and quotes meant for that platform.

-In Facebook ask to tag a friend, design a beautiful infographic for Pinterest (try Canva), pre-populate tweets using sharing buttons or use quote overlays for Instagram content for inspiration (try Pablo brought to you by our friends at Buffer).
+In Facebook tag a friend, design a beautiful infographic for Pinterest (try Canva), pre-populate tweets using sharing buttons or use quote overlays for Instagram content for inspiration (try Pablo brought to you by our friends at Buffer).

 Just as important as growing your audience is your individual engagement rate per post.
 Rival IQ compares your posts against similar organizations to give you an analogous comparison.
 Perhaps their audience is larger, but your engagement rate is twice as high?
 The engagement rate report shows which content resonates with your audience—and what doesn’t.